February 3, 2021

 You can now log in to the administrator dashboard by selecting WordPress on the Actions field under the List of Installed Applications and begin creating your website.

-If the automatic WordPress installer doesn’t seem to be working, or it’s not available in your hosting, you can install WordPress manually.
+If the automatic WordPress installer doesn’t seem to be working, or it’s not available in your hosting plan, you can install WordPress manually.
 Follow the steps below for an easy installation process.

 Before we begin the installation process, let’s set up a few things first: